-Area I: Written Communication 6
+Area I: Written Communication6

-Area II: Humanities and Fine Arts 12
+Area II: Humani ties and Fine Arts12

-Literatu ıre 3
+Literature

-Arts (A) 3
+Arts (A)

-+Additior nal Humanities and Fine Arts 3
++Additional Humanities and Fine Arts 3

-Complete one course from the following: 3
+Complete of ne course from the following:

 SPH 106 Fundamentals of Oral Communications

 SPH 107 Fundamentals of Public Speaking

-Area III: Natural Sciences and Mathematics 11
+Area III: Natural Sciences and Mathematics

-MTH 112 Precalculus Algebra 3

-Natural S cience Sequence 8
++Mathemat ics3

++Natural So siences

+If you take BIO 10 03. you cannot take BIO 101.
+If you take BIO 104, you cannot

+If you take BIO 103, you cannot take BIO 101.
+If you take BIO 104, you cannot take BIO 102.
+If you take CHM 111, you cannot take CHM 104.
+If you take CHM 112, you cannot take CHM 105.
+If you take PHY 213, you cannot take PHY 201.
+If you take PHY 214, you cannot take PHY 202.

-Area IV: History, Social, and Behavioral Sciences 12
+Area IV: History, Social, and Behavioral Sciences History 3 +Additional History, Social, and Behavioral Sciences 9 (6 hours maximum of history)

-History 3

-+Additior nal History, Social, and Behavioral Sciences 9

-(6 hours i maximum of history)

-As a part of the General Studies Curriculum, students must complete a

-six-semeste er hour sequence either in literature or in history. •
+\\As a part of the General Studies Curriculum, students must complete a six-semester hour sequence either in literature or in history.

-Area V: Pre-Professional, Major & Elective Courses 19
+Area V: Pre-Professional, Major & Elective Courses

-MTH 113 Precalculus Trigonometry 3

-MTH 1259 S Calculus I 4

-MTH 1269 S Calculus II 4
+CRJ 100 Introduction to Criminal Justice

+Com Complete one course from the following:

+CRJ 110 Introduction to Law Enforcement

+CRJ 150 Introduction to Corrections

+CRJ 160 Introduction to Security

-Complete one course from the following: 3
+Complete one course from the following:

-CIS 251 C++ Programming

-CIS 285 Object Oriented Programming
+CIS 130 Introduction to Information Systems

+CIS 146 Microcomputer Applications

-Additional hours to be chosen from JSCC's Area V
+Additional hours from Area V: Additional Courses

-Additional Courses.
-5

-^{}ORI 101 Waived if student currently has 12 or more earned hours or has transferred in 12 or more hours.